BMW i5 M60 xDrive – the developers in interview.

 An interview with the developers of the driving dynamics for the BMW i5 M60 xDrive.

-"ITS CHARACTER?
-IT HAS SEVERAL."An interview with the developers of the driving dynamics for the BMW i5 M60 xDrive.
+The All-rounder: We spoke to the developers of the BMW i5 M60 xDrive.

 The new BMW i5 M60 xDrive is in the final phase of its development – part of this chapter is driver testing under challenging conditions.
 Making an appearance on the list of locations is the icy test site in Arjeplog, Sweden.
 Not only does the all-electric powertrain have to prove itself here, but the chassis and control systems of the BMW M GmbH performance model will also receive their final tuning near the Arctic Circle.
 BMW M engineers Michael Tobias, Functional Design and Integration Powertrain, and Daniel Mögele, Functional Design and Integration Driving Dynamics are part of the development team.
 We met with them for an interview.